sightsdev/sights/docs/config_schema.md

 - `sabertooth` for Sabertooth motor controllers
 - `virtual` for a virtual motor connection (for testing)

+Additional motor connection handlers can be added by following the instructions in [extending.md](/extending.md?id=adding-new-motors)

 `port`

 Serial port to connect over (e.g. `/dev/ttyACM0`).